MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -EncryptionRightsDefinitions
-???
+The EncryptionRightsDefinitions parameter specifies the rights users have when accessing protected.
+Valid values are:

+- Viewer
+- Reviewer
+- Co-Author
+- Co-Owner

+For more information, see [Rights included in permissions levels](https://docs.microsoft.com/azure/information-protection/configure-usage-rights#rights-included-in-permissions-levels).

-This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false.
+This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false and the EncryptionProtectionType parameter value is Template.

 ```yaml
 Type: String